Corporate Governance Statement

 Summary of the University’s Structure of Corporate Governance

 The University is committed to best practice in all aspects of corporate governance.
 This summary describes the manner in which the University has applied the principles set out in the UK Corporate Governance Code, in so far as they apply to the higher education sector.
-The University has followed the internal control guidance for directors on the Code as amended by the British Universities Finance Directors Group, and has also aligned its practice fully against the principles set out in the Scottish Code of Good Higher Education Governance (Revised 2017).
+The University has followed the internal control guidance for directors on the Code as amended by the British Universities Finance Directors Group, and has also aligned its practice fully against the principles set out in the Scottish Code of Good Higher Education Governance (Revised 2017 and updated 2023).
 The purpose of this summary is to assist the reader of the financial statements to understand how the principles of good governance set out in both codes have been applied.

-Consistent with Article 4(9) of the University’s Statutory Instrument and the Scottish Code of Good Higher Education Governance (2017), the University Court has adopted a Statement of Primary Responsibilities which includes provisions relating to:
+Consistent with Article 4(9) of the University’s Statutory Instrument and the Scottish Code of Good Higher Education Governance (2017), the University Court has adopted a Statement of Primary Responsibilities that includes provisions relating to:

 - determining the University’s mission and strategic vision, its strategic plan, key performance indicators (KPIs) and annual budgets, fostering an environment in which the objects of the University are achieved with due regard to the interests of students, staff, and other stakeholders;

 - appointing a Principal and Vice-Chancellor of the University, including the terms and conditions attaching to such appointment, and putting in place suitable arrangements for reviewing their performance;

 - protecting the reputation and values of the University, and overseeing its activities;

 - ensuring, in conjunction with Senate, the quality of institutional educational provision and adequate provision for the general welfare of students;

 - ensuring that non-discriminatory systems are in place to provide equality and diversity of opportunity for staff and students;